The Magic of Blood

 The Magic of Blood is a short story collection by Dagoberto Gilb.
 It received the 1994 Hemingway Foundation/PEN Award and the 1993 Whiting Writers' Award.
 The collection was released to rave reviews by several reputable critics, as well as authors, for its brutal realism and genuine portrayal of the marginalized masses.
 His book contains 29 stories separated into three distinct sections, which epitomize the perspective of the working classes and Chicano culture.
-Gilb's prose are simplistic in nature and his writing belongs to a proletariat genre, which explores the existence of labor, love, families, friends and the immigrant community in America.
+Gilb's prose is simplistic in nature and his writing belongs to a proletariat genre, which explores the existence of labor, love, families, friends and the immigrant community in America.